STD Testing Online: How to Get Tested Privately in 2026

 Panel Tests Included Price Range Best For

-Standard Panel (5 tests) HIV, chlamydia, gonorrhea, syphilis, hepatitis B or C $99–$149 Basic screening
+Standard Panel (5 tests) HIV, chlamydia, gonorrhea, syphilis, hepatitis B or C $99–$149 Basic annual screening

-Peace of Mind Panel (10 tests) Best Value All of the above + trichomoniasis + additional markers $199–$299 Complete peace of mind
+Peace of Mind Panel (10 tests) Best Value All of the above + trichomoniasis + additional markers $199–$299 Complete screening — nothing missed

 Ready to get tested?
 Browse STD test panels and individual tests with same-day lab ordering.